 When the Group loses control over a subsidiary, it derecognises the assets and liabilities of the subsidiary and any related non-controlling interests and other components of equity.
-Any resulting gain or loss is recognised in profit or loss.
-Any interest retained in the former subsidiary is measured at fair value when control is lost.
+Any resulting gain or loss is recognised in profit or loss and any interest retained in the former subsidiary is measured at fair value when control is lost.
+In the case of reorganisations and demergers involving Group companies under common control any resulting gain or loss is recognised directly in equity.